Infante Carlos María Isidro of Spain: Last years (1845–1855)

 In July 1845, two months following his abdication, Carlos and his wife were allowed to leave Bourges.
 They first travelled to Gréoux-les-Bains and then to Marseille, where the government – to great relief of king Louis Philippe – issued them passports.
 In the autumn via Nice they arrived in Genoa and then settled for few months of 1846 in Aix-les-Bains, at that time a spa in the Kingdom of Sardinia.
-In early 1847 the couple visited the Duchy of Modena to attend the wedding of their middle son Juan with Maria Beatrix of Austria-Este, sister of the ruling Duke of Modena, Francis V. In the autumn of 1847 they arrived in Venice, in the Austrian-held Kingdom of Lombardy-Venetia, and were hosted in Palazzo Rezzonico, the property of the Austria-Estes.
-The revolution and the anti-Habsburg rising of March 1848 forced them to flee Venice; they were leaving together with the Duchess of Berry towards her residence in Trieste.
+In early 1847 the couple visited the Duchy of Modena to attend the wedding of Carlos' middle son Juan with Maria Beatrix of Austria-Este, sister of the ruling Duke of Modena, Francis V. In the autumn of 1847 they arrived in Venice, in the Austrian-held Kingdom of Lombardy-Venetia, and were hosted in Palazzo Rezzonico, the property of the Austria-Estes.
+The revolution and the anti-Habsburg rising of March 1848 forced them to flee Venice; they were leaving together with the Duchess of Berry towards her palace in Trieste.
 The Duchess left one floor of her palazzetto at what is now Via del Lazzaretto Vecchio at their disposal.
+The place became Carlos' last permanent residence; he was being paid a regular pension by the emperor Franz Joseph I and the tsar Nicholas I.

 In 1849 Carlos, at the time in his early 60s, suffered a stroke; despite treatment in Baden, he did not regain full mobility.
-In 1850 the couple travelled to Kingdom of Two Sicilies to attended the wedding of their oldest son and at the time the Carlist claimant to the throne, who in Caserta married princess Maria Carolina of Bourbon-Two Sicilies.
-The youngest son Fernando, at the time single and in his late 20s, lived with his parents in Trieste.
+In 1850 the couple travelled to Kingdom of Two Sicilies to attended the wedding of Carlos' oldest son and at the time the Carlist claimant to the throne, who in Caserta married princess Maria Carolina of Bourbon-Two Sicilies.
+The youngest son Fernando, at the time single and in his late 20s, lived with his father in Trieste.
 In the early 1850s Carlos had 2 grandchildren from the marriage of Juan; however, in 1852 the latter abandoned his wife and settled in London.
 Carlos was admitting countless visitors, mostly Carlists, arriving either from Spain or from elsewhere in Europe, e.g. general Cabrera from London.
 The quasi-court, maintained in Trieste, amounted to at least 25 people; they included secretaries, advisors, aide-de-camps, a confessor, a chamberlain, a doctor, dames d'honneur and numerous servants, including a maggiordomo, butler, maids, cooks and others.
 Some historians write that though merely Conde de Molina, he "behaved like he were the king of Spain", but visitors were unimpressed by "povero palazzo" and some note his absent-minded gaze.
+Other historians claim that the alleged pompous and lavish lifestyle of Carlos is a myth, and that he led his life like that of a monk; very rarely leaving the building.
 He died at 18:00 CET on 10 March 1855, 19 days before his 67th birthday.